Justin Tuck: Super Bowl XLII

-In front of a record-setting American television audience, Tuck had a spectacular game in Super Bowl XLII by repeatedly pressuring New England Patriots quarterback Tom Brady and recording two sacks and a forced fumble.
-According to Tuck, he and Brady exchanged playful trash talk during especially physical plays.
+In front of a record-setting American television audience, Tuck played well in Super Bowl XLII.
+According to Tuck, he and New England Patriots quarterback Tom Brady Brady exchanged playful trash talk, during especially physical plays.
 Due to the game's low score, opinions were heavily waged that Tuck was more deserving of the MVP award than quarterback Eli Manning.

 2008 season

 On January 17, 2008, Tuck was rewarded with a contract extension with the Giants.

 On March 31, 2008, Tuck reported to voluntary off-season conditioning programs administered by the Giants.
-Prior to the start of Giants mini-camp in May, Tuck and the Giants were invited by President Bush to the White House to honor their victory in Super Bowl XLII.
+Prior to the start of Giants mini-camp in May, Tuck and the Giants were invited by President George W. Bush to the White House to honor their victory in Super Bowl XLII.
 Tuck also took up boxing to improve his hand-eye coordination.

-Due to Michael Strahan's retirement, Tuck was promoted to starting defensive end.
-When asked about the pressure of replacing Strahan, Tuck replied "Pressure?
-No, I'm smart enough to realize there's only one Strahan and there will always only be one Strahan.
-I'm not trying to replace Michael Strahan.
-I'm just trying to fill in and do my best to help this football team win.
-I'm not pinning that pressure on my back, as far as going out there and getting 22 sacks in a season."
-But Tuck started his 2008 campaign in Michael Strahan-like fashion by sacking Washington Redskins quarterback Jason Campbell in the first play of the season opener.
-The Giants went on to defeat their division rivals the Washington Redskins 16–7.
+Tuck started his 2008 campaign by sacking quarterback Jason Campbell on the first play of the Giants' season opener, a 16-7 win over the Washington Redskins.
 Tuck followed his exceptional performance in week one with an outstanding performance against the St. Louis Rams.
 Tuck finished the game with 2.0 sacks and an interception return for a touchdown in a Giants victory in week two.
 The interception and touchdown marked the first of Tuck's professional career.
 The touchdown was his first since his junior season at Notre Dame.

 Tuck totaled 66 tackles, 12 sacks, three forced fumbles, two passes deflected, and one interception.
 Tuck's stellar play in the 2008 season earned him a trip to the Pro Bowl as one of the NFC's starting defensive ends.
 He was also voted All-Pro for the first time in his career.